CodaAzzurra/datastax-xml-demo/README.md

 Disclaimer: this is merely an educational demonstration.
 It is not intended for production.
 For brevity and clarity I have made no attempt at security; I have not defended against bad inputs; I have not profiled and optimized.
 In other words, please see the [LICENSE][license] and use at your own risk.

 On the other hand, I hope this will show one way to store, index, and search XML documents in DataStax Enterprise.
+Check out the [Technical Notes][wiki-technical] wiki page for a discussion on the design and implementation choices.
 Please write me with your thoughts and questions.

 ## Configure the Cluster

+Please see the [Prepare the Cluster][wiki-preparecluster] wiki for information on setting up a DataStax Enterprise cluster.
+Note that I developed and tested this project against [DataStax Enterprise 4.8.4][dse484], though it will likely run well on other versions.

 #### Contact Points

-To specify contact points use the `contactPoints` command line parameter.
-The value may contact multiple IPs in the format `IP,IP,IP`, without spaces. `-DcontactPoints=192.168.25.100,192.168.25.101`.
+To specify contact points, use the `contactPoints` command line parameter.
+The value may contact multiple IPs in the format `IP,IP,IP`, without spaces.
+For example: `-DcontactPoints=192.168.25.100,192.168.25.101`.

 #### Schema